 “We are committed to other supports to help students take advantage of this extraordinary opportunity, from academic assistance to schedules accommodating home and work responsibilities.
 We are a partner in our students’ success.
 No one should feel they are taking these steps alone.”

 Pink said the state scholarship is ideal for people who needed to put their education on hold, or who were unable to start.
 An associate degree or career-focused certificate can help students move ahead in their work or gain new jobs.

-The program is part of Whitmer’s goal of having 60 percent of working-age Michiganders earning a college degree or certificate by 2030.
+The program is part of Whitmer’s goal of having 60% of working-age Michiganders earning a college degree or certificate by 2030.

 It’s a last-dollar scholarship, meaning applicants must also complete the Free Application for Federal Student Aid to determine their federal Pell grant eligibility.
 Financial Aid experts can help with questions at (616) 234-4030.